• Home

 • Straight pins

-Step 1: Measure the back width of the chair and back height of the chair with measuring tape.
+Step 1: Measure the back width of the chair and the back height of the chair with measuring tape.
 Cut your fabric according to the size of the chair.
 Keep in mind that washing fabric before cutting so shrinkage will occur before you cut.

 Measurement of the Back Width